juto-shogan/cvsorter_backend/backend/README.md

 The backend directly supports the frontend's functionalities by:

-* **User Authentication & Authorization:** Verifying user credentials and ensuring only authenticated users can access protected resources.
+* **User Authentication & Authorisation:** Verifying user credentials and ensuring only authenticated users can access protected resources.
 * **File Upload & Storage:** Receiving binary CV files, saving them to the designated `uploads` directory, and storing relevant metadata in MongoDB.
 * **Data Persistence:** Storing and managing user accounts and all CV-related information (parsed data, status, etc.) in the MongoDB database.
 * **Data Retrieval & Filtering:** Efficiently querying the database to fetch CVs based on various criteria (filters, sorting, pagination) requested by the frontend.